Adam2345-bit/book-list-app/README.md

 Phase 3
 - (GUI only): As a user, I want to be able to view only read/unread books in a book list.

+**Phase 4: Task 2**

+I chose to make changeStatus method from BookList class robust.
+It throws checked InvalidStatusException.
+Appropriate tests have been added.

+**Phase 4: Task 3**

+Since the BookApp is very simple application that includes only two classes in the model package, no refactoring is necessary.